The following temporary measures will apply until further notice.

 Q: Can I refuse a fare if the passenger is showing obvious symptoms of coronavirus?

-Remember you are responsible for the health and safety of yourself and others who may choose to use your services, including future customers
+Again remember you are responsible for the health and safety of yourself and others who may choose to use your services, including future customers

 Q: Can I fit a protective screen inside my vehicle?